 - Choosing your long-term business strategy.

 Then, you’d ideally delegate the rest, apart from low-value activities that you find especially rewarding in other ways.
-For instance, Jay Baer chooses to send his own invoices at Convince & Convert:
+For instance, Jay Baer shared in 2016 that he chooses to send his own invoices at Convince & Convert:

 “I’ve been self-employed for long enough that I’m much better at that than I used to be, but I still do a few tasks that I probably shouldn’t be doing.
 Sometimes it’s just faster for me to do it myself than teach someone how to do it, and other times there’s just an exception.
 I still send out all the invoices—I shouldn’t be [doing that], but it’s a process that forces me to think about where we are [financially] each month.”